 According to reports, it looks like the Bears and Colts are the final teams standing in the Carson Wentz sweepstakes.
 Both teams need a quarterback but won’t reach for one or give up a lot of assets.
 The Philadelphia Eagles could end up with both teams walking away, with no trade for Wentz if they don’t get their act together.

-Teams are growing ‘impatient’ with the Philadelphia Eagle about Carson Wentz
+Teams are growing ‘impatient’ with the Eagles about Carson Wentz

 Carson Wentz didn’t play well last season, throwing a league-high 15 interceptions and eventually getting benched for Jalen Hurts.
 So it makes it difficult to understand why the Eagles have such a high asking price for Wentz.
 The team is looking for a deal similar to what the Detroit Lions got for Matthew Stafford.